aparpEdu/CuisineRankerFE/README.md

 # Releases

-**You can find every release(version) of the API by going to:  https://github.com/LexterLab/CuisineRankerFE/releases**
+**You can find every release(version) of the Frontend by going to:  https://github.com/LexterLab/CuisineRankerFE/releases**

 **The latest release will always have the "Latest" tag!**